coredns/coredns/plugin/numsockets/README.md

 }
 ~~~

+## Recommendations

+When choosing the optimal `numsockets` value, it is important to consider the specific environment and plugins used in
+CoreDNS.
+To determine the optimal value, it is advisable to conduct performance tests with different `numsockets`,
+measuring Queries Per Second (QPS) and system load.

+If conducting such tests is difficult, follow these recommendations:
+1. Determine the maximum CPU consumption of CoreDNS server without `numsockets` plugin.
+Estimate how much CPU CoreDNS
+   actually consumes in specific environment under maximum load.
+2. Align `numsockets` with the estimated CPU usage and CPU limits or system's available resources.
+   Examples:
+   - If CoreDNS consumes 4 CPUs and 8 CPUs are available, set `numsockets` to 2.
+   - If CoreDNS consumes 8 CPUs and 64 CPUs are available, set `numsockets` to 8.

+**Important:**
+- Tests have shown that increasing `numsockets` above 8 does not improve performance.
+Therefore, it is advised to use
+  values greater than 8 only if performance tests justify such an increase.
+- Reaching a CPU limit means that increasing `numsockets` will not be useful.
+With the same CPU limit, increasing
+  `numsockets` can decrease QPS.
+Use the plugin and set more `numsockets` only if absolutely necessary.

 ## Limitations

 The SO_REUSEPORT socket option is not available for some operating systems.
 It is available since Linux Kernel 3.9 and